inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/207-labels-and-classification.rst

 .. image:: /static/training/beginner/qgis-inasafe/image118.*
    :align: center

-5. Click on the :guilabel:`POI_Sleman_OSM` layer in the Layers list, so that it is highlighted.
+5. Click on the :guilabel:`POI_Sleman_OSM` layer in the Layers panel, so that it is highlighted.

 6. Click on the :guilabel:`Layer Labeling Options` button: